Bambu-Research-Group/RFID-Tag-Guide/docs/WriteTags.md

 More information on the use of magic cards can be found at https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/magic_cards_notes.md#mifare-classic-uscuid

 ## Writing to Blank tags
+⚠ *If you purchased bare coil tags and have trouble reading them, try spacing them away from your Proxmark 3 (10mm worked for me).* ⚠

+⚠ *ALWAYS CHECK THAT YOU CAN CONSISTENTLY READ YOUR TAG USING THE INFO COMMAND BEFORE ATTEMPTING TO WRITE TO THEM.* ⚠

-⚠ *(To ease frustrations caused by typos when issuing commands, I encourage you to use the copy button on the right, especially when multiple commands are issued using the same line)* ⚠
+⚠ *To ease frustrations caused by typos when issuing commands, I encourage you to use the copy button on the right, especially when multiple commands are issued using the same line.* ⚠

 ### FUID
 FUIDs are marketed as "write once UID", it has a default UID of `AA55C396` and will allow writes to block 0 in this state.
 It will lock once written to.